 Long-time supporter of the program and honorary Mass General Trustee James Cash Jr., PhD, understands the challenges that face young people who want to pursue careers where their racial group is underrepresented.

 “The importance of mentoring these young people and expanding the number of people of color in the medical and research worlds cannot be overstated,” he says.
-Dr. Cash was the first African American full professor at Harvard Business School and the first African American scholarship athlete in the Southwest Conference, as a basketball player at Texas Christian University in the 1960s.
+Dr. Cash was the first African American tenured professor at Harvard Business School and the first African American scholarship athlete in the Southwest Conference, as a basketball player at Texas Christian University in the 1960s.

 Donations to support the program have an immense impact on the lives of program participants, providing much-needed support for essential costs like student travel and living expenses.
 Mentors give their time voluntarily and provide laboratory or office space to the program for no charge.
 This summer, with the pandemic under way, the program temporarily suspended its research component and only provided online workshops and career mentoring sessions.